adambraimbridge/fluent-logging/README.md

 Arguments (for example attached `with()`) are escaped to allow Splunk to index them, e.g. double quotes are escaped.

 ## Advanced usage
-You can create class similar to `SimpleOperationContext` that inherits from `OperationContext` and introduce different states by extending the `OperationState` interface.
+You can create class similar to `SimpleFluentLogger` that inherits from `FluentLogger` and introduce different states by extending the `LoggerState` interface.
 That way you can define your own transitions or advanced features.

 ## Logging Conventions